Negotiating Global Settlements: The UK Perspective

 However, even if the charges remain unchanged, a guilty plea at the earliest possible stage makes the corporate eligible for a reduction of up to one-third off the sentence that would otherwise have been imposed on conviction.

-UK prosecutors will always be open to negotiations on plea.
+UK prosecutors will invariably be open to negotiations on plea.
 The prosecution and the defence are in all cases required to resolve issues and agree evidence wherever possible prior to trial.
 The prosecutor must, however, have regard to any applicable restraints on the exercise of discretion, including the Witness Charter and the Code of Practice for Victims of Crime.
 In accordance with the Code for Crown Prosecutors, prosecutors will also need to ensure that the plea reflects the seriousness and extent of the offending.
 The Attorney General’s Guidelines to the legal profession state that prosecutors must not agree to a basis of plea that is misleading, untrue or illogical or insupportable.
 Where a case involves multiple defendants, the bases of plea must be factually consistent.
 Trial judges may ultimately, of their own motion, disregard the agreement and direct a ‘Newton’ hearing to establish the relevant facts.

 Just as the decision on whether to accept a proposed basis of plea is ultimately one for the trial court, it is similarly for the sentencing court to impose the sentence on conviction.
 In cases of serious and complex fraud the Attorney General’s Guidelines permit the prosecution and defence to present a joint written submission to the court on sentence but this is not binding on the court.
 In Dougall, the court declined to impose the SFO’s suggested suspended sentence on an assisting offender, although the custodial sentence that the court did impose was overturned on appeal.
 The Court of Appeal criticised the SFO for adopting a role that was more akin to that of the defence.
 The courts in BAE Systems and in Innospec felt compelled to accept the suggested sentences because they formed part of a global settlement that the corporate entity had been invited to accept (and because of the corporate’s limited financial resources in Innospec), but Thomas LJ in Innospec warned that this approach would not be repeated in the future.